summersmaggie/refactor-ajax-code-review/README.md

 ## Description

-_A website created using Ruby on Rails that displays products from Mario's Whole Foods, as well as reviews associated with those products._
+_This repo was cloned down from Epicodus Lessons and given a facelift via AJAX functionality and refactoring to make a more seamless web experience._

 ##  Specifications
-  * AJAX Functionality
+  * AJAX Objectives

-  _Users should be able to add products to their shopping cart from the index page with AJAX.
-The item should be added to the shopping cart and the number of items in the cart (shown in the navbar) should update._
+    * Users should be able to add products to their shopping cart from the index page with AJAX.
+The item should be added to the shopping cart and the number of items in the cart (shown in the navbar) should update.
-  _Users should be able to click on a product and show/hide the product detail using AJAX.
-The product detail should include an image (either Paperclip or an image link), the description, and any other fields you choose to add._
+    * Users should be able to click on a product and show/hide the product detail using AJAX.
+The product detail should include an image (either Paperclip or an image link), the description, and any other fields you choose to add.
-  _Users should be able to remove items from the shopping cart without a page reload.
-The "delete" link should result in the item being removed from the shopping cart and the total price being updated._
+    * Users should be able to remove items from the shopping cart without a page reload.
+The "delete" link should result in the item being removed from the shopping cart and the total price being updated.

-  * Refactoring
+  * Refactoring Objectives

-  _Ensure that users can't order a negative number of items._
+    * Ensure that users can't order a negative number of items.
-  _Add product validations._
+    * Add product validations.
-  _Add flash messages for signing up, signing in and signing out._
+    * Add flash messages for signing up, signing in and signing out.
-  _Add product update and delete functionality for admins._
+    * Add product update and delete functionality for admins.
-  _Add admin flash messages for adding, updating and deleting products._
+    * Add admin flash messages for adding, updating and deleting products.
-  _Add password validations to ensure a user's password is sufficiently complex._
+    * Add password validations to ensure a user's password is sufficiently complex.

 ## Installation